 The shared ownership scheme lowers the cost of buying a new property, making it easier for first-time buyers to get onto the property ladder.
-Shared home ownership works through a housing association; you buy into a share of your home, usually between 25% and 75%, and then pay rent on the remaining amount.
+With shared ownership you buy into a share of your home, usually between 25% and 75%, and then pay rent on the remaining amount.

 With the shared ownership scheme, you are part buying and part renting a leasehold home.
 This means your lease gives you the right to occupy the home for a much longer period than with traditional renting.
 Usually, the lease on a leasehold ownership property is 99 or 125 years, but this doesn’t mean you’re tied to the home for this extended period – the home can still be bought or sold during this time.
 This gives you the freedom to sell and move if needed, but the additional assurance of owning part of your home and maintaining the rights to live there over a prolonged period.

 With shared ownership, you still need a mortgage to purchase a share, however, as you’re not paying towards the full cost of the house, the amount of money you need for your deposit will be a lot lower.

 The benefits of shared home ownership

 - As the home deposit is taken as a percentage of the share price, you can purchase a home with a smaller deposit.

 - As you’re only buying a share of the property, your mortgage costs will be smaller.

 - The rent payments you make on the property are lower than renting privately.

 - You can sell your share of the property at any time.

 - You can buy more shares of the property after the initial agreement, usually up to 100%, allowing you to own the property outright.